 |Transfer money from UK to France||£100,000||£2,500||£1,000||£700|

 |Transfer money from Spain to UK||€ 100,000||€ 2,500||€ 1,000||€ 700|

 |Transfer money from France to UK||€ 100,000||€ 2,500||€ 1,000||€ 700|

 |Transfer money from Australia to NZ||AU$100,000||AU$2,500||AU$1,000||AU$700|

 – Similarly to the above example, you can save £100 for each 0.1% better margin.
-So by improving your average bank’s fees at ~2% to a dedicated service provider offering 0.6% you could save £1,400 in one phone call, and this is exactly why brokers could very well be the best way to transfer money abroad in 2022.
+So by improving your average bank’s fees at ~2% to a dedicated service provider offering 0.6% you could save £1,400 in one phone call, and this is exactly why brokers could very well be the best way to transfer large amounts of money abroad in 2023.